-Professional/Short course Advancing Practice in Clinical Assessment Reasoning and Differential Diagnosis
+Professional/Short course Advancing Practice in Clinical Examination and Diagnostic Reasoning for Urgent, Emergency and Primary Care Practitioners

 40 credit level 6 or level 7 module